 Power Supply: 500w, in stock at Microcenter, and a decent price.
 However, this is one of my only regrets about this build.
 I wish I had gone with something modular, or higher end.
 I feel like this power supply won't last very long.

-Optical Drive: OS install, CD's and school stuff.
-Makes tons of noise when I open random programs though.
+Optical Drive(s): OS install, CD's and school stuff.

 Operating System: I finally decided to make the switch to windows 8.
 I love it.
 I would totally recommend it, especially to people who are a bit skeptical whether or not they like it.